Patrick5225/66DaysOfData/Round_3.md

 - Learned about making dynamic series label positioning for Excel charts to make labels easier to read for readers

 - Watched video by Khan Academy of a basic introduction to theoretical probability (https://www.khanacademy.org/math/statistics-probability/probability-library/basic-theoretical-probability/v/basic-probability?modal=1)

+---

+**Day 8 of #66DaysOfData (January 8, 2022):**

+- More practice with making dynamic series label positioning for Excel Charts